parisba/SAConEU19/SAConBerlin2019_presentation.md

 Diagram by Steven Geringer from IBM.

-^ People have thought about this before.
+^ PARIS: People have thought about this before.

 ---